Nisheet-Patel/Sudoku-Solver-Pro/README.md

 ![Screenshot](https://user-images.githubusercontent.com/62321150/156773045-53b275a6-a980-46f3-b570-7429ab087af8.png)

 Sudoku Solver Pro is built with the Tkinter module.
-It has many <a href="#Features">features</a> like Backtracking Algorithm visualisation, BOT that can auto type sudoku solution, If you want to play then it can generate sudoku puzzles with Easy or Hard difficulty and you can also take a Hint.
+It has many <a href="#Features">features</a> like Backtracking Algorithm visualization, BOT that can auto type sudoku solution, If you want to play then it can generate sudoku puzzles with Easy or Hard difficulty and you can also take a Hint.

 You can input a sudoku puzzle from any website and the solver will solve it for you.
 Then you can use the Bot function that will auto type puzzle solutions on that website or app.